 Toss your sliced blackberries in 1 teaspoon of flour just so they don’t bleed into your bread.
 I like to keep about 8-10 pieces of blackberry out of the mix so I can place them on top of the bread.
 It just looks so much more fun!

-Use a whisk or hand mixer to stir the greek yogurt and granulated sugar together.
+The secret to a super-moist loaf is using a whisk or hand mixer to stir the Greek yogurt and granulated sugar together.
 Not only does this make combining all your ingredients together easier, but it also makes a base for a lighter, airier batter.

 You’ll want to get the yogurt and sugar nice and smooth, ensuring no lumps, before you start adding the rest of your ingredients.